tjntomas/appdemon-blink-app/README.md

   max_brightness: 0 - 255
   min_brightness: 0 - 255
   rgb_color: A list i.e. [255, 200, 100] # Natural light bulb color.
   on_duration: Decimal or integer.
-Seconds the light is on.
+Number of seconds the light is on.
-  off_duration: Decimal or integer, Seconds the light is off.
+  off_duration: Decimal or integer, Number of seconds the light is off.
   count: 4.
 Number of blinks.
   transition: Decimal or integer.
 Transition time from off to on in seconds.
   ````